ibaivalente/ibaivalente/README.md

 ## ABOUT ME

 After graduating from a Data Science Bootcamp at The Bridge: Digital Talent Accelerator, I enrolled at a Web Development Professional Certificate, using Angular & APS.NET Core.
 I combine soft skills with technical knowledge in order to provide effective web solutions and accurate data analysis.
-Now I am currently working as a Data Scientist at RDT, obtaining, analysing, visualising and modelling industrial data, creating solutions for predictive machine maintenance
+After having worked for a year as a Data Scientist at RDT, obtaining, analysing, visualising and modelling industrial data, creating solutions for predictive machine maintenance, now I am currently pursuing my Master's Degree in Data Science at the Universitat Oberta de Catalunya (UOC), expected to finish July 2026.

 I consider myself a thorough and careful person, with initiative to make decisions and overcome difficulties, and ready to work in a team.
 I am very curious and eager to learn about upcoming technology breakthroughs, such as AI.
 You can check out my LinkedIn profile right here: https://www.linkedin.com/in/ibaivalentelavado/

 ## IT WORK EXPERIENCE

 ### *Data Scientist*
-October '24 - Ongoing
+October '24 - October '25
 - Company: RDT
 - Location: Zamudio, Bizkaia
 1. Data obtention from industrial sources (PLCs).
 Analysis, visualisation and data modelling for predictive maintenance